hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGS8ND2.md

 # Information

-Before I dive in I want to note that this is a dual voice coil (DVC) woofer.
+Before I dive in I want to note that this is a dual voice coil (DVC) woofer with dual 2 Ohm coil configurable in parallel or in series.
 I have tested and provided the T/S parameters with the coils wired in series and also in parallel.
 However, based on a poll I created on my Facebook page where I asked if people prefer to run a DVC woofer at a higher or lower load, 57 of 68 replies indicated "higher load".
 So, for frequency response I only tested the woofer at the higher series load of 4-ohm nominal.
 However, the linear excursion limits are practically the same between the two sets (the Bl, Cms, and Le curves do not change) and, thus, I only provide the results of the series testing.

 Per Andy Wehmeyer (owner of AudioFrog):
 > "The GS8ND2 is a subwoofer/woofer.
 The objective of the design was to make a shallow subwoofer/woofer that will make bass in the correct application--a little box.
 Most shallow subwoofers require really big boxes and they're often high Q drivers.
 There are a few that sound good, but not many.
 So, the GS8ND2 is cool because it can be used in a really small sealed box and also in a really small vented box.
 It has a long enough voice coil to be a suitable replacement for an OE sub in an infinite baffle.
 Recognizing that there are some of you who really want an 8" you can put in the door with a crossover frequency of 40 or 50Hz, I decided to put a shorting ring in the speaker to help with the midbass response and to reduce distortion.